 A good example of this is shown on the chart below.
 Notice the red and pink lines.

 As you can see above, there are times when the crossovers don’t precede a direct movement of the price.
 Therefore, it is usually recommended to combine the indicator with other popular indicators.
+This strategy applies to other technical indicators as well.

 A good indicator to combine it with is the alligator.
 A good example of this at work is shown below.